 But when managing multiple customers, your operators might end up making them wait.
 And this can result in:

 - Customers becoming impatient and leaving during an ongoing chat

 - Customers leaving bad reviews about their customer service experience with your brand

 - Customers leaving your brand for other options in the market to get better service experience

 If anything, as business owners, you should understand that 66% of adult customers feel that valuing their time is the most important thing a company can do to provide good online customer experience.

-You can do that too by training your operators on how to manage multiple chats at the same time to avoid making every customer wait.
-Let them know what tactics should they use to reduce response time that ultimately results in delighted customers.
+As you can see in the image, we have various metrics that can help in coming up with strategies and training materials for operators on how to manage multiple chats at the same time to cut down or reduce the customer wait time.
+Let them know what tactics they should use to reduce response time that ultimately results in delighted customers.

 3. Missing Out Chat Opportunities

 It is not possible for your chat operators to manage chats at all times, even if they have the best live chat mobile app in place.

 They have other activities to take care of like: